L3gomancer/BriefPyScraperAnalysis/README.md

 # An Analysis Attempt
 From [furiousthinking](http://cian.furiousthinking.org/code/dark/) blog\
-Forgive me redefining the wheel but Im just making sure everybody’s on the same page.\
+Forgive me redefining the wheel but Im just making sure everybody’s on the same page

 We know the Youtube game consists of videos with URLs (and their IDs) that point to other URLs.
 So the Dot results should eventually look like:
 ```dot
 digraph G {